Last updated - September 4, 2024

 Setting up advanced rules based on WooCommerce shipping classes

-Now, if you want to apply rates in a more specific fashion, you can get one of the advanced flat rate plugins.
-Flexible shipping plugin offers some innovative options to control shipping rates when you are selling products of different shipping classes.
+Now, if you want to apply rates more specifically, you can get one of the advanced flat rate plugins.
+ReachShip Multi-carrier Shipping Plugin offers some innovative options to control shipping rates when selling products of different shipping classes.

-Here is a scenario that could be easily managed when you are selling different products with varied shipping requirements.
+Here is a scenario that could be easily managed when selling different products with varied shipping requirements.

 Displaying specific services of shipping carriers using WooCommerce shipping classes

-There are several WooCommerce plugins to integrate popular shipping carriers to your WooCommerce store.
+There are several WooCommerce plugins to integrate popular shipping carriers into your WooCommerce store.

 Now, how will you display specific services based on different shipping considerations?
 We can consider some of the general shipping service preferences to understand this better.

-To ship within the US, First Class Package is a preferred service of USPS for light weight items.
-However, for packages above 1 lbs, Priority Mail is preferred.
+To ship within the US, First Class Package is a preferred service of USPS for lightweight items.
+However, for packages above 1 lb, Priority Mail is preferred.
 Similarly, for music and CDs, media mail is a preferred option.

 Example